BRIDGE THE GAP FREQUENTLY ASKED QUESTIONS

 How Much Does it Cost?

 Early bird tuition received no later than two weeks prior to Bridge the Gap is $250.
 Regular rate is $300.
-This cost includes electronic materials, a complimentary SC Bar publication, morning and afternoon refreshments each day, as well as a reception at the conclusion of Day 1.
+This cost includes electronic materials, a complimentary SC Bar publication and morning and afternoon refreshments each day.
 A typical one-day, six-hour South Carolina Bar CLE seminar cost approximately $230.

 How do I Register?